neuroneural/brainchop/README.md

  </p>

  <p align="justify">
  We make implementation of brainchop.org freely available releasing its pure javascript code as open-source.
 The user interface (UI)  provides a web-based  end-to-end solution for 3D MRI segmentation. <b><a href="https://rii-mango.github.io/Papaya/"  style="text-decoration: none">Papaya</a></b> integrated for MRI view.
-For more information on brainchop please refer to this [Wiki](https://github.com/neuroneural/brainchop/wiki).
+For more information on brainchop please refer to this <b><a href="https://github.com/neuroneural/brainchop/wiki/"  style="text-decoration: none">Wiki</a></b>.
  </p>

 <div align="center">